Facts & FAQ

 Hydrofluorocarbons (HFCs) and hydrofluoroolefins (HFOs) are short chain substances (≤ C5 chains) that do not meet the criteria of being classified as persistent, bioaccumulative and toxic substances (‘PBT’).
 As some of the most studied compounds in use today, Hydrofluorocarbons (HFCs) and hydrofluoroolefins (HFOs) are included under the broadest definitions of PFAS compounds, nevertheless, they do not share the same characteristics as most members of the PFAS compound class.

 The U.S. EPA uses a narrower definition of PFAS than the OECD or the REACH restriction proposal call for evidence, to develop a starting list of PFAS, to be used in developing its national PFAS testing strategy.
 For example, the US EPA is using a working structural definition of PFAS for which reporting would be required.
 HFOs are not presently among the PFAS currently listed or targeted for any specific Agency action.
-HFOs are environmentally-preferable fluorinated substances that are a key pathway to help decarbonize our economy, mitigate the effects of ground-level smog formation, avert climate change and phase down potent greenhouse gases.
+HFOs are environmentally-preferable fluorinated substances that are a key pathway to help decarbonize our economy, mitigate the effects of ground-level smog formation, and phase down potent greenhouse gases.

 SPAN Members are Engaged in Research to Find Non-PFAS Substitutes